 Admission (Optional): Adult 15

-Idea Plus Hotel Savona, Novotel Genova City or similar from Feb 2,2019
+Standard Hotel: Idea Plus Hotel Savona, Novotel Genova City or similar

 Today we will journey to Monaco.
 A walking tour takes you to the grand Prince's Palace before continuing on to view the 1920s Courthouse, the Cliffside Oceanographic Museum, and the Cathedral.

 Then travel a little further to visit the famous Fragonard Perfume Factory.
 Next it's Nice, where you'll stop for lunch to sample some excellent local cuisine and warm-hearted hospitality.
 Then head to Cannes, FR to take some pictures at the Palais des Festivals.
-We will spend the night in Avignon, FR or nearby city.
+We will spend the night in nearby Avignon.